SNYW/SweetSwap/readme.md

-Fruit Swap Task
+# Fruit Swap Task

 ## Overview

-This project is my Case Study for creating a match 3 style game in Unity.
-The project makes heavy use of a few techniques to create a scalable, quick to produce prototype.
-Below is an explanation of the architecture and technical decisions.
+This project is my case study for building a match-3 style game in Unity.
+It focuses on creating a scalable, fast-to-prototype system using a few key techniques.
+Below, I outline the architecture and technical choices I made.

-If you'd prefer to dive straight into the code I suggest starting with GameManager -> Update for the core flow.
+If you just want to jump in, the core flow is in `GameManager -> Update`.

 ---

 ## Architecture

-The Project makes heavy use of Dependency Injection and Asynchronous Tasks.
-Both of these have risks and downsides, but for this project they worked extremely well.
+The project makes heavy use of Dependency Injection and asynchronous tasks.
+Both have their trade-offs, but for this prototype they worked really well.

-All managers are created when they are needed, primarily being controlled by the game manager and other in-game objects that require the behaviour.
-They are persisted through scenes, but could be disposed of between scenes just as easily.
+Managers are created as needed, usually controlled by the GameManager or objects that rely on their behaviour.
+They persist across scenes, though they could easily be disposed of between scenes if desired.

-All animations and game flow are managed Asynchronously, sometimes accounting for exceptions and cancellations, and sometimes not.
-The decision to use cancellations was based on the danger in a task running over, during development the only place I needed to guarantee cancellation was in the Object Pooled board objects that could be re-used very frequently, though the delayed deactivation would prevent early re-use.

-Other noteworthy elements:
+Animations and game flow run asynchronously.
+Sometimes tasks handle exceptions or cancellations, sometimes they don’t.
+I mainly used cancellations for pooled board objects to prevent tasks from interfering with reused objects.

+Other points worth noting:

-- All BoardObjects and Effects are Object Pooled, with a generic object pooling method that I like for prototypes due to being able to pass any factory method I want in, as long as I inherit from IPooledObject
+- **Object Pooling:** All BoardObjects and Effects are pooled.
+The generic pooling system works well for prototypes, letting me pass in any factory method as long as it implements `IPooledObject`.

-- Managers are properly disposed of and have multiple stages for initialisation for times where I needed to guarantee all other managers were initialised prior to steps in other managers
+- **Manager Lifecycle:** Managers have multiple initialisation stages to ensure dependencies are ready when needed, and they are properly disposed of when no longer required.

-- BoardObjectFactory is primarily to separate concerns out of the GridManager.
-The GridManager is probably still doing a bit too much, but for a prototype it's fine.
+- **BoardObjectFactory:** Separates some responsibilities out of `GridManager`. `GridManager` probably still does a bit too much, but it’s fine for a prototype.

-- The GameManager does handle Async unsafely.
-I did not find any likely case where this caused issues, but wrapping everything in a try-catch seemed unnecessary prior to any issues.
+- **Async Handling in GameManager:** Not all async calls are fully protected.
+I didn’t see any issues during testing, so I didn’t wrap everything in try-catch preemptively.

-- I like the automatic fade loading/unloading on scene load its very satisfying :)
+- **Scene Transitions:** I really like the automatic fade-in/out on scene loads—it’s simple but satisfying.

----